 Public relations has been evolving significantly in the last decade as the growth of digital and the slowdown of traditional media has changed how brands benefit from PR.
-We look at PR trends that will shape 2019 and what we can see shaping the industry till 2020.
+We look at PR trends that will shape 2019 and beyond.

 PR Trend 1: PR and content marketing are interconnected